bredelings/BAli-Phy/benchmarks/coalescent-history.md

 - Apparent dependent-edge machinery boundary: 3.6% seed-0 recurring increase
   with unknown trace status; separate bookkeeping, invalidation, and evaluation costs.
-- Runtime AST conversion: 8.3% more recurring work; Variant2 explains 1.9%,
+- Runtime AST conversion: 8.3% more recurring work; Variant2 explains 1.9%.
-  while the remaining value-plumbing and traversal costs are not partitioned.
+  Four value-plumbing experiments found only a 0.13% retained instruction reduction and no demonstrated elapsed-time recovery.
 - Fixed startup at `b0f1cb92`: the five-seed mean `I1` is 15.6% above 4.2
   after removing the Unicode scanner cost; recover the per-seed dispersion.
 - The long-range panel mean has a remaining 3.8% recurring increase from 4.2 to